YunaAnn/LearningPython/README.md

 7. PythonModules.py - modules: math

 Math-tasks:

 1. PythagoreanTheorem.py - Pythagorean theorem - a^2 + b^2 =? c^2
 2. QuadraticEquation.py - Quadratic Equation - ax^2 + bx + c = 0 - find roots
 3. Factorial.py - Factorial - iterative and recursive
 4. FibonacciNumbers.py - Fibonacci numbers - iterative and recursive

+Algorithms:

+1. Capital_indexes.py - function returns a list of all the indexes in the string that have capital letters.